twin-tech-at/twin-tech-at.github.io/_services/digitaltwins.md

 <br/>
 <div class="row align-left">
       <div class="col-md-12 align-middle">
-<h5>Anomaly Detection PoC in 2 Weeks</h5>
+<h5>Twin-powered Anomaly Detection PoC in 2 Weeks</h5>
-Two meetings, two weeks, and you will have your <b><span class="text-success">individualized software project</span></b> that you can use to <b><span class="text-success">manage and operate digital twins</span></b> in your unique business context.
+Two meetings, two weeks, and you will have your <b><span class="text-success">individualized, twin-powered anomaly detection project</span></b> that you can use to kick off digital twins and anomaly detection in your unique business context.
 <ol>
-<li>In our first meeting you send us sample data, and we discuss your specific requirements for managing and operating digital twins.</li>
+<li>In our first meeting you send us sample data, and we discuss your specific requirements twin-powered anomaly detection.</li>
-<li>In the follow-up meetings after 1 week, we present your individualized software project using the following technologies</li>
+<li>In the <span class="text-success"><b>follow-up meeting after 2 weeks</b></span>, we demonstrate and hand over your individualized anomaly detection project that is based on <span class="text-success"><b>digital twins for built-in scalability and connection with your physical assets</b></span>, based on the following technologies:</li>
 <ul>
       <li><b><span class="text-success">Eclipse BaSyX</span></b> - <a href="https://basyx.org/" target="_blank">More Info</a></li>
       <li><b><span class="text-success">Eclipse MNestix</span></b> - <a href="https://projects.eclipse.org/projects/dt.mnestix" target="_blank">More Info</a></li>